 The Work Projects Administration (WPA) was established on May 6, 1935 as a relief measure during the Great Depression.
 It was phased out in 1943, when employment increased.

-The greatest single area of WPA public spending in Texas was construction.
-As in most of the other WPA projects in Texas, one-fourth of the construction costs had to be provided by sponsors.
-Construction projects included parks, swimming pools, highways, bridges, stadiums, and other public buildings.
-Recreational facilities were increased, but recreational leadership and organizational help were also boosted under the WPA.
-An attempt was made to provide leisure-time activities for persons of all ages, races, and economic groups during all seasons of the year.
-The WPA in Texas built and organized pre-school play centers, playgrounds, community recreation centers, toy loan centers, athletic leagues, boys’ clubs and girls’ clubs, and centers for all branches of armed forces personnel during the period of World War II.
-All recreational programs were begun with the idea of establishing permanent facilities.
+The greatest single area of WPA public spending in Texas was in construction.
+Sponsors had to provide one-fourth of the construction costs.
+Projects included parks, swimming pools, highways, bridges, and stadiums.
+Recreational facilities were increased, and recreational leadership and organizational help were also boosted under the WPA.
+Leisure-time activities were provided for people of all ages, races, and economic groups during all seasons of the year.
+The WPA built and organized preschool play centers, playgrounds, community recreation centers, toy loan centers, athletic leagues, boys’ clubs and girls’ clubs, and centers for armed forces personnel during the period of World War II.

 Source: Work Projects Administration (WPA)

 Copyright © Texas State Historical Association